apwelsh/hubitat/roku/README.md

 **Not yet implemented**
 Roke Integration App to find and manage roku device installatios Roke Integration Child App to manage each roku devices features.
+Implement a refresh stack to limit TV  refresh status to one-at-a-time.
+Parallel refreshes seem to severely slow down the Hub.

 ### Status Updates
+January 21, 2020
+- Remove roku-tv child app, and replace with built-in Generic Component Switch device
+- Add new attribute "refresh" to track the current refresh status.
+If refresh is pending, some refresh operations are suppressed.
 January 20, 2020
 - Relocated device drivers to now location for better management of code
 - Created a temporary old device with new URL.
 This new device should act as a bridge to migrate existing installations to using the new devices.